benmvp/slides/2020/tsconf/react.md

 NOTES:
 - The biggest unique difference with TS + React is with props
   * Because that's the biggest unique aspect of React
-  * And for React function components everything I described is standard for functions
+  * And for React function components everything I described is standard for typing functions
+  * Those functions just happen to be React components
+  * So the error reporting happens in JSX
 - The rest of React is really just regular TS vs JS
 - But let's talk about some hooks